MehmetAlp05/MehmetAlp05/README.md

 ### Hi there 👋
- I am a Junior Electrical-Electronics Engineering student at METU
+ I'm a Senior Electrical-Electronics Engineering student at METU
-- 🔭 I’m currently working on mobile edge computing
+- 🔭 I’m currently working at Tübitak Uzay as a researcher
-- 🌱 I’m currently learning reinforcement learning
+- 📡 Researching on Faster-Than-Nyquist signaling
-- 📫 How to reach me: mehmetalpdemircioglu@gmail.com
+- 📫 Feel free to reach me: mehmetalpdemircioglu@gmail.com
-- ⚡ Fun fact: I am interested in embedded ai

 <!--
 **MehmetAlp05/MehmetAlp05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.